AI-WFox/Mummy_Maze/README.md

 Mê Cung Tây Du is a strategic 2D maze puzzle game inspired by the legendary Journey to the West.
 Developed with C++23 and the SDL3 library, the game challenges players to guide Sun Wukong through ancient labyrinths, reaching the exit portal while outsmarting various monsters.

 ## My Core Contributions
-As a primary developer for this branch, I implemented the following critical systems and logic:
+As a primary developer for this project, I implemented the following critical systems and logic:

 ### Intelligent Monster AI (Hard Mode)
 Developed a sophisticated AI system for the Hard difficulty level using a Finite State Machine (FSM).